tqbf/dnssecmenot/PROJECT.md

 rank, domain, DNSSEC status and the last check time.
 About fifty rows render per page with `page` as a query parameter.
 Status text is colored green or red.
 The layout is responsive and relies on no JavaScript.

+## Deprecated Tasks

+- Replaced `gocron` with a simple time.Ticker based scheduler.
+- `SCHEDULER_INTERVAL` env var superseded by `CHECK_INTERVAL`.
+- The worker pool idea was dropped in favor of sequential checks.